 \section{Introduction}

-Fully supervised machine learning models usually require large amounts of labeled training data, usually labeled by humans, to achieve state-of-the-art performance.
-For many domains, however, labeled training data is often costly and more challenging to acquire than unlabeled data \citep{jing2020self}.
-Existing approaches in the field of unsupervised or self-supervised pre-training successfully reduce the amount of labeled training data needed for achieving the same or even higher performance \citep{jing2020self}.
-Generally speaking, the aim is to pre-train deep neural networks on a self-supervised task such that after pre-training, they can extract meaningful features from raw data, which can then be used as input in a so-called downstream task like classification or object detection.
+Fully-supervised machine learning models usually require large amounts of labeled training data to achieve state-of-the-art performance.
+For many domains, however, labeled training data is often costly and more challenging to acquire than unlabeled data.
+Existing unsupervised or self-supervised pre-training approaches successfully reduce the amount of labeled training data needed for achieving the same or even higher performance \citep{jing2020self}.
+Generally speaking, the aim is to pre-train deep neural networks on a self-supervised task such that after pre-training, they can extract meaningful features from raw data, which can then be used in a so-called \emph{downstream task} like classification or object detection.

 In the context of image recognition, earlier work focuses on designing specific pretext tasks.
-These include generation-based methods such as inpainting \citep{pathak2016context}, colorization \citep{zhang2016colorful}, and image generation (e.g., with generative adversarial networks \citep{goodfellow2014generative}), context-based methods involving Jigsaw puzzles \citep{noroozi2016unsupervised}, predicting the rotation angle of an image \citep{gidaris2018unsupervised}, or relative position prediction on patch level~\citep{doersch2015unsupervised}.
+These include, e.g., generation-based methods such as inpainting \citep{pathak2016context}, colorization \citep{zhang2016colorful}, and image generation (e.g., with generative adversarial networks \citep{goodfellow2014generative}), context-based methods involving Jigsaw puzzles \citep{noroozi2016unsupervised}, predicting the rotation angle of an image \cite{gidaris2018unsupervised}, or relative position prediction on patch level~\citep{doersch2015unsupervised}.
 Yet, resulting representations are rather specific to these pretext tasks, suggesting more general semantically meaningful representations should be invariant to certain transformations instead of covariant \citep{misra2020self,chen2020simple}.

-Following this argument, many recent state-of-the-art models have been built on Siamese networks \citep{caron2020unsupervised,chen2020simple,he2020momentum,grill2020bootstrap,chen2021exploring}.
+Following this argument, many recent state-of-the-art models have been built on Siamese networks \cite{chen2020simple,he2020momentum,grill2020bootstrap,chen2021exploring}.
 The idea is to make the model learn that two different versions of one entity belong to the same entity and that the factors making the versions differ from each other do not play a role in its identification.
-The simple Siamese (SimSiam) \citep{chen2021exploring} model is designed to solve the common representation collapse issue arising from that strategy.
-It uses a stop-gradient operation on either of the branches of the model, with each branch corresponding to one view of the input.
+The simple Siamese (SimSiam) model \citet{chen2021exploring} is designed to solve the common representation collapse issue arising from that strategy.